720-950nm Infrared photography and draftsman's ink combined digitally.

 I chose to work in the invisible spectrum as a matter of curiosity first and foremost, but it also proved very rewarding since for many people water pollution is an invisible issue.
 Taking invisible pictures of birds which may not be here in twenty years seemed a fresh way to approach the subject.
 The inkblot test composition serves as a visual device to show how different people see different things when it comes to matters of conservation and habitat protection.

-Reclaimed beach plastic, filled with seawater and photographed under studio lights.
+Reclaimed beach plastic bottles, filled with seawater and photographed under studio lights.

-This project involved many hours wokring with charities, volunteering and documenting their efforts around the south of England.
+Again, focusing on invisible issues: this project involved many hours working with charities, volunteering and documenting their efforts around the south of England.
 The most undamaged and vibrant plastic bottles I then claimed to take home and work with.

 The arrangement of an Ishihara plate is a standard colourblindness test, aimed at linking the issue of plastic pollution with most people's blindess to it.
 For ethical reasons, I shifted the colour gamete by 12 % from that of a standard colour blindness test, so that even those with the condition can view and interpret my work.

 The final format was a 50 inch squared lightbox that made the piece really come alive; almost looking organic on the wall.
 The title of the piece draws the viewer's attention to the lasting nature of plastics in our waterways, but also to the famous slogan of Coca Cola - the shape of the bottle reinforces the meaning.